What are life settlements?

 Are the proceeds of a life settlement taxable?

 Life settlement proceeds may be taxable.
 You should consult your tax advisor for additional information.

 Yes, the Supreme Court of the United States declared that your life insurance is personal property that can be sold, traded or even given away.
 Your life insurance carrier has no right to question or prevent you from doing this.

 No. You are under no obligation to accept an offer.
 In fact, there is a 15 day rescission period that allows you to change your mind and not sell for up to 15 days after receiving payment for the policy in most states.
 The rescission period varies from state to state.

-Can I keep some of the death benefits but not pay the insurance premiums?
+Can I keep a portion of the death benefit but not pay the insurance premiums?